 CAE is a global leader in modelling, simulation and training for civil aviation and defence.
-The company employs approximately 8,000 people at more than 100 sites and training locations in approximately 30 countries.
+The company employs close to 8,000 people at more than 100 sites and training locations in approximately 30 countries.
 CAE offers civil aviation, military, and helicopter training services in more than 45 locations worldwide and trains approximately 100,000 crewmembers yearly.
-In addition, the CAE Oxford Aviation Academy offers training to aspiring pilot cadets in 12 CAE-operated flight schools.
-CAE's business is diversified, ranging from the sale of simulation products to providing comprehensive services such as training and aviation services, professional services, in-service support and crew sourcing.
+In addition, the CAE Oxford Aviation Academy offers training to aspiring pilot cadets in 11 CAE-operated flight schools.
+CAE''s business is diversified, ranging from the sale of simulation products to providing comprehensive services such as training and aviation services, integrated enterprise solutions, in-service support and crew sourcing.
 The company applies simulation expertise and operational experience to help customers enhance safety, improve efficiency, maintain readiness and solve challenging problems.
-CAE is leveraging its simulation capabilities in new markets such as healthcare and mining. www.cae.com.
+CAE is now leveraging its simulation capabilities in new markets such as healthcare and mining. www.cae.com